 - Service to Community

-Prof Dietmar Wikarski holds a Diploma and a PhD in Mathematics and is a Professor at Brandenburg University of Applied Sciences in Brandenburg an der Havel, Germany.
+Prof. Dietmar Wikarski holds a Diploma and a PhD in Mathematics and is a retired Professor at Brandenburg University of Applied Sciences in Brandenburg an der Havel, Germany.
 He has expertise in Business Informatics, in particular Process Modelling and Management, Knowledge Management and Applications of Semantic Technology.
-He is the Department Coordinator for International Affairs and engaged in promoting projects with developing countries
+He was the Department Coordinator for International Affairs and is engaged in promoting projects with developing countries.
+In particular, he is responsible leader of the DAAD funded project ProUniEdu-WeK (“Practice-oriented University Education in Western Kenya”)

 Josh is a Worimi man from the mid-North Coast of New South Wales and a Senior Consultant at PwC’s Indigenous Consulting.
 He is also Chair of NSW Young Farmers, and the founder of the Tractor Talks podcast.
 In 2015, Josh was recognised as one of the 25 most influential people in Australia’s not-for-profit sector and one of 50 Young Social Pioneers by the Foundation for Young Australians.